Disposal of human corpses: Ground burial

 A ground burial is usually accomplished by excavating a pit or trench, placing the deceased and objects in it, and covering it over.
-Humans have been burying their dead for over 100,000 years of civilization.
+Humans have been burying their dead for over 100,000 years.
 Burial practices and rites varied from culture to culture in the past and still vary to this day.
 Burial is often seen as indicating respect for the dead.
 It has been used to prevent the odor of decay, to give family members closure, and prevent them from witnessing the decomposition of their loved ones.

 Cremation

 Cremation is also an old custom; it was the usual mode of disposing of a corpse in ancient Rome (along with graves covered with heaped mounds, also found in Greece, particularly at the Karameikos graveyard in Monastiraki).
 Vikings were occasionally cremated in their longships, and afterwards the location of the site was marked with standing stones.

 Since the latter part of the twentieth century, despite the objections of some religious groups, cremation has become increasingly popular.
 Jewish law (Halakha) forbids cremation, believing that the soul of a cremated person will be unable to find its final repose.
 The Roman Catholic Church forbade it for many years, but since 1963 the church has allowed it, as long as it is not done to express disbelief in bodily resurrection.
 The church specifies that cremated remains be either buried or entombed; they do not allow cremated remains to be scattered or kept at home.
 Many Catholic cemeteries now have columbarium niches for cremated remains, or specific sections for those remains.
 Some denominations of Protestantism allow cremation; the more conservative denominations generally do not.
 The Eastern Orthodox Church and Islam also forbid cremation.

 Among Hindus, Jains, Sikhs and some sects of Buddhists such as those found in Japan, cremation is common.
+This final disposition became modern to the world in the 1870s as an alternative to burials.
+Italian professor, Ludovico Brunetti, introduced the first dependable cremation chamber in 1873.
+Sir Henry Thompson, 1st Baronet founded Cremation Society of Great Britain.
+Francis Julius LeMoyne opened America's first crematory known as LeMoyne Crematory in Washington, Pennsylvania.
+Europe's first crematoriums respectively opened in Woking, England and Gotha, Germany.
+William Christopher Macdonald funded Canada's first crematorium at Mount Royal Cemetery in 1901.
+It was built by Sir Andrew Taylor.
+Australia's first crematorium operated at Adelaide's West Terrace Cemetery that same year.
+It was introduced by Dr. Robert Tracey Wilde and John Langdon Parsons.
+Wellington City Council's Karori Cemetery introduced New Zealand's first crematorium when it opened its Karori Crematorium eight years later.
+United States of America's national cremation service provider Neptune Society originated from Plantation, Florida in 1973, but incorporated twelve years later.